 It’s always good to have your Medicare card on you to ensure you receive affordable care.
 Once you get your Medicare card, we recommend taking a photo of it with your phone, so you always have the information handy.
-You can also make note of your Medicare number, so you have it whenever you need it.
-Finally, you can create a digital copy of your Medicare card by downloading the Chapter Medicare app.
+You can also make a note of your Medicare number, so you have it whenever you need it.

 Having your Medicare card on you is important, but so is understanding how it works.
-Read on to learn more about the different types of cards you may have for your Medicare coverage and what each is for.
+Read on to learn more about the different types of cards you may have for your Medicare coverage and what they cover.

 Your red, white, and blue Medicare card is your primary card if you have Original Medicare.